 A new preparation program for Directors of Special Education

 A new collaborative program for special education administrators is now accepting applications for potential students.
-This is a collaborative effort between the University of Washington, Bothell Campus and Washington State University.
+This is a collaborative effort between the University of Washington Bothell and Washington State University.

 This program is a state-wide collaborative partnership program that focuses on knowledge and skills needed for local education administration.
 Led by a faculty team from across the UW and WSU campuses, the program qualifies candidates for the required Washington Residency Program Administrator Certification.